 By proactively determining where the requirement of the resources is large versus the limited availability of them, a large amount of chaos gets automatically nullified.

-A second aspect to this is to revisit the teams’ resource requirements for each testing cycle and look for which resources are not utilized very heavily.
-Analyze if those particular resources can be replaced with any new resources or systems that maybe needed.
+The second aspect of this is to revisit the teams’ resource requirements for each testing cycle and look for which resources are not utilized very heavily.
+Analyze if those particular resources can be replaced with any new resources or systems that may be needed.

-Some test requirements need a comprehensive test setup or setup which involve elaborate steps which are extremely time consuming.
-This is specifically the case during end to end testing which involve two or more components to work together.
+Some test requirements need a comprehensive test setup or setup which involves elaborate steps that are extremely time-to consume.
+This is specifically the case during the end to end testing which involves two or more components to work together.
 Hence, the same test environment may need to be re-used by multiple teams.